gdmoney/georgedavitiani.com.v1/README.md

 ## Objective

-Provide value by solving complex technical problems as a **Network Engineer**.
+Deliver value by solving complex technical problems as a **Network Engineer**.

 ## Summary of Qualifications